thomaskejser/modern-cmake/docs/blog.md

 ## The `LICENSE` file

-If you are using GitHub, you will be offered the option to create this file when the repo is first initilised.
+If you are using GitHub, you will be offered the option to create this file when the repo is first initialised.
-You should pick a licensing model for everything in this repo and the `LICENSE` file should contain a standard text pertaining to that license.
+You should pick a licensing model for everything in this repo and the `LICENSE` file should contain a standard text pertaining to that licence.

-A detailed discussion about which license works for your situation is out of scope for this document.
-Be nice to lawyers if you need advice: At the rate LLMs are going - they will need your money soon.
+A detailed discussion about which licence works for your situation is out of scope for this document.
+Be nice to lawyers if you need advice: At the rate LLMs are going, they will need your money soon.

 ## `.gitignore`

-Files listed here will be ignored by git and not be committed to the repo.
+Files listed here will be ignored by Git and will not be committed to the repo.
 Our demo repo contains a standard template one you can use for your C++ project.

 **Resources**